snowman-repos/book/project_managers/README.md

-YOU DON’T HAVE TO CREATE THE REPORT YOURSELF
-Many Web Project Managers have executives or support staff, use them.
-You setup the template, you create and send the first three or four, but after that there is no reason why a competent executive couldn’t be the ones to dig out the data for you leaving you to adjust schedules, polish up and send on.

-ADAPT PER CLIENT
-All clients are different and as with web project management approaches, they’ll all react differently to methods of communication and you have to adapt accordingly.

-While the fundamentals of the weekly report shouldn’t be changed too much, the way it’s written and delivered should match what you feel the client will be most responsive too.
-For example, if your client isn’t a ‘details person’ avoid lengthy reports, or if they’re not technical at all, make sure to not include technical web jargon as much as possible.

-A screenshot of a Tweet by Dan Storbaek that describes the KISS format for project reports.
-Keep It Short and Simple.Sexual PM tips from Dan
-Adaptation also extends to how you deliver the report, some clients will be happy to just receive it in an e-mail with a short summary, whereas others respond better to the report and quick call to go through it.

 Personally I’ll call the client for the first few and then just send through thereafter, unless there are specific elements I’d like to talk to them about.